Kids in masks trick or treating for Halloween

 Costumes

 Whatever costume your zombie chooses should be reflective to help with visibility and fit well to avoid tripping.
 If the costume calls for a cane, sword, wand, scepter, or stick, consider aluminum foil, cardboard, or foam board to achieve the look without the danger of pricking, poking, or impaling.
 Also, consider non-toxic makeup to achieve the desired look versus a mask that could obstruct vision.
-Any hats, crowns, tiaras should fit well and not slip down over the eyes.
-And avoid decorative contact lenses as these can be damaging to the eyes.
+Any hats, crowns, and tiaras should fit well and not slip down over the eyes.
+Avoid decorative contact lenses as these can be damaging to the eyes.

 Home

 Remember to make your home well-lit and have an unobstructed path to the candy.
 Store away any garden hoses, toys, rakes, or tools from your yard so as not to trip visitors.
-Remove any leaves, snow, or refuse from pathways and restrain pets so that they do not frighten or injure visitors or run away.
+Remove any leaves, snow, or refuse from pathways and restrain pets so they do not frighten or injure visitors or run away.

 Trick-or-Treating

-Young trick or treaters should always be supervised by an adult and travel in groups with flashlights and replacement batteries to help light the way.
-They should only trick or treat at homes that are well lit, decorated, and generally known to them.
+Young trick-or-treaters should always be supervised by an adult and travel in groups with flashlights and replacement batteries to help light the way.
+They should only trick or treat at homes that are well-lit, decorated, and generally known to them.

 Have a spooky fun, and safe Halloween.